Faruque5698/Tasks/README.md

-# Laravel Project Setup Instructions
+# This Project Setup Instructions

 Follow these steps to run the project locally.